shirazlinux/free-software-philosophy/content/blog/introducing-writefreesoftware.org.md

 +++
 author = "Drew DeVault"
-title = "A comprehensive resource for joining the Free Software movement" date = "2023-05-17" description = "writefreesoftware.org is a new website for disseminating free software philosophy and practice" tags = ["meta"]
+title = "Write Free Software: A comprehensive educational resource for the Free Software movement" date = "2023-05-17" description = "writefreesoftware.org is a new website for disseminating free software philosophy and practice" tags = ["meta"]